Enhancing the Workflow for Care Managers

 -

-Team: Product Owner, Developers, UX Designers, UX Researcher
+Team: Product Owner, Stakeholders, Developers, UX Designers, UX Researcher

 Diagnosing the Roadblocks

-Partnered with the Product Owner to map the existing workflow.
+I partnered with the Product Owner and stakeholders to map the existing workflow and identify areas for improvement.

 Key Findings: